-This report highlights our school's outstanding achievements for 2015 and many of the programs and initiatives that have contributed to our successes.
+This report highlights our school's outstanding achievements for 2016 and many of the programs and initiatives that have contributed to our successes.

-School progress towards its goals in 2015
+School Progress towards its goals in 2016

-This year again witnessed an improvement in student achievement, particularly with regard to year 12 outcomes where 70% of our students who were OP eligible received an OP of 1 to 15, with three students achieving an OP 1.
-Ninely five percent of our year 12 cohort achieved their Queensland Certificate of Education.
-This improvement was underpinned by the priorities identified in the school's Annual Operational Plan of 2015.
+This year again witnessed an improvement in student achievement, particularly with regard to Year 12 outcomes where 96% of our students who were OP eligible received an OP of 1 to 15, with three students achieving an OP 2.
+Over ninety-seven percent of our Year 12 cohort achieved their Queensland Certificate of Education.
+This improvement was underpinned by the priorities identified in the school's Annual Operational Plan of 2016, namely, a focus on quality teaching, advancing students' literacy, numeracy and metacognition skills and improving student and community well-being.